Frequently Asked Questions

 All of the patients we are documenting for this project sought this therapy by leaving the United States to areas of the world where it is legally allowed to be administered.

 Well, not exactly.
 While Stem Cell of America and Stemedica offer so-called “fetal stem cell therapy” therapy in Tijuana, it is illegal to administer fetal stem cells to humans in Tijuana, Mexico.
-Stem Cell of America claims to only provide fetal brain and liver cells; Stemedica only provides fetal brain and adult bone marrow cells; while EmCell in Kiev, Ukraine (the inventors and pioneers of this therapy) provide the patient with more than a dozen different fetal stem cell types from nearly all organ systems.
+Stem Cell of America claims to only provide fetal brain and liver cells (emphasis on “claim” there is no proof of what they are using); Stemedica only provides fetal brain and adult bone marrow cells; while EmCell in Kiev, Ukraine (the inventors and pioneers of this therapy) provide the patient with more than a dozen different fetal stem cell types from nearly all organ systems.